My-Cloud-Garage/CloudRadar/README.md

       of the project CloudRadar Agent will:

            1. Scan and take snapshots of a user's security settings
-           2. Notify the account owner (user) if and when a change or potential security hole is identified via an interface (Phone App, Web Interface)
+           2. Notify the account owner (user) if and when a change or potential security gap is identified via an interface (Phone App, Web Interface)
            3. Create graphical maps of old vs new security changes to help the user contextualize the effect of the change